know-how-schmiede/PrintFleet2/README.md

 # PrintFleet2

-PrintFleet2 is a clean rebuild of PrintFleet focused on a stronger foundation.
+PrintFleet2 is a clean rebuild of PrintFleet with a stronger foundation.
-The goal is to keep the current usability while making the system easier to extend and safer to operate as features grow.
+The goal is to keep the current usability while making the system easier to extend, safer to operate, and more maintainable as features grow.

-Planned foundations:
+Current foundations:
 - SQLAlchemy ORM and Alembic migrations
 - Clear layers (web, services, db, models)
 - Predictable configuration and runtime behavior

-Status: scaffolding only.
+Status: MVP in progress (users, printers, settings, Live-Wall).

+## Key features

+- Users with roles: SuperAdmin, Admin, User
+- Login required for all views except Live-Wall
+- Settings UI with Live-Wall stream configuration
+- Printer management with active list on Live-Wall
+- Versioning file and changelog in docs

 ## Project layout